janvts/routing-template/README.md

 # New to using routing?

-## The 3 most important things to know!
+## The 3 most important things to know for using this template!

 ## 1) Router configuration